‘Big Brother’ Stars React To The Possibility Of Cancelation After Les Moonves’ Exit From CBS

 Big Brother fans have been quick to point out that the CBS reality show has yet to be renewed for a 21st season and now the future of the show seems even more uncertain.

 The Big Brother spoiler Twitter account @realvegas4sure revealed that not only has the show not been renewed for Season 21, but host Julie Chen does not have a deal in place for future seasons, so the crew is now in panic mode.
 In addition, ratings for Big Brother Season 20 are averaging lower than last summer’s edition of the voyeuristic CBS reality show.
-Fans of the CBS franchise are so concerned about the fate of the show that there’s even a #SaveBBUSA hashtag making the rounds.
+Fans of the CBS franchise are so concerned about the fate of the show that there’s even a “#SaveBBUSA” hashtag making the rounds.

 Several cast members from past and current seasons of Big Brother are speaking out on the possibility of the cancelation of the CBS reality show, which has aired every summer since 2000.